-Most of the reduction of public spending—from 67 percent of Gross Domestic Product in 1993 to 49 percent in 2012—was accomplished by the Social Democrats.
-In 1983 they cut the marginal tax rate from 84 percent to 57 percent (35 percent for the U.S.), and corporate taxes dropped from 26.3 to 22 percent.
+The largest reduction of public spending—from 67 percent of Gross Domestic Product in 1993 to 49 percent in 2012—was accomplished under the Social Democrats.
+It actually went up under the third center-right government of 2006-2014.

+In 1983 the Social Democrats cut the marginal tax rate from 84 percent to 57 percent (40 percent for the U.S.), and corporate taxes dropped from 26.3 to 22 percent.
 Just before their opponents came to power in 2006, the Social Democrats eliminated the inheritance tax.

+Sweden: Fastest Growing Economy in Europe

 Even with much higher taxes and public spending compared to the U.S., the Swedish economy still grew on average by 2.7 percent from 1993 to 2010.
-(The U.S. average rate for this period was only 2 percent.)
-Currently, under the Social Democrats, it increased to 3.2 percent in the last quarter and for the year it is estimated to average 2.8 percent.
-Hardly the stagnant economy suggested by Anders Borg above.
+(The U.S. average rate for this period was 3 percent—4 under Clinton and 2 under Bush II.)
+Currently, under the Social Democrats, it was 3.2 percent in the last quarter (4.2 the previous quarter), and for the year it is estimated to average 2.8 percent.

+This is hardly the stagnant economy suggested by Anders Borg above, and it certainly unfair for the free market Economist to declare “The Strange Death of Social Democratic Sweden.”
+The European welfare state is alive and well in countries now ruled by center-right governments.

-Today, the U.S. growth rate was 4.2 percent for the last quarter and an estimated 2.9 percent for the year.
+The U.S. growth rate was 4.2 percent for the last quarter and an estimated 2.9 percent for the year.
 Let’s see if Trump can actually top the highest quarters of the Obama presidency: 4.7, 5.1, and 4.9 percent.
 Economic growth under Clinton was nearly 4 percent over 8 years, and he left us the first budget surplus in the post-war years.

+Budget Surplus for Sweden vs. 4.8% Deficit for Trump

 Sweden is now running a surplus of 1.1 percent, which is equal to the performance of Belgium, Germany, and the Netherlands.
 Denmark beats them all with a 5.4 percent surplus.
 (Even Greece has reduced its deficit to near zero.)
 These are fiscally and morally responsible countries, balancing spending and revenue and providing the best social services in the world.

-In stark contrast the U.S. budget deficit, primarily because of the GOP tax cuts, is now at 4.6 percent and rising.
+In stark contrast the U.S. budget deficit, primarily because of the GOP tax cuts, is now at 4.8 percent and rising.
 As a result, our national debt is now at 104 percent of GDP, and the Congressional Budget Office estimates that it will reach 152 percent if no new revenue is found.
 (Greece stands at 170 percent.)
-The Swedish Social Democrats brought down their debt from 70 percent of GDP in 1993 to 37 percent today.
+The Sweden has reduced its debt from 70 percent of GDP in 1993 to 37 percent today.